seqinfo/BinDel-dev/README.md

 BINDEL requires `.bam` **GRCh38** alignment files which are **sorted** and **duplicate marked**.

 ## Coordinates
 BINDEL requires a `.bed` file with predefined coordinates.
-Coordinate file describes:
+The coordinate file describes:
 * Chromosomes (column `chr`)
-* *bins* and bin lengths (bins can have varying length) which are defined by columns `start` and `end`.
+* *bins* and bin lengths (bins can have varying length) are defined by columns `start` and `end`.
 * Names of the subregions of interest to analyse (column `focus`).
-Can be a whole chromosome or a subregion.
+It can be a whole chromosome or a subregion.

-**Note:** Columns `chr`, `start` and `end` must uniquely define each region, e.g `.bed` file must not contain duplicates.
-Column `focus` is the name of the region of interest, which means that this column is used for grouping bins. **Having duplicates in .bed leads to anomalies in final high-risk probabilites**.
+**Note 1:** Columns `chr`, `start` and `end` must uniquely define each region, e.g. `.bed` file must not contain duplicates.
+Column `focus` is the name of the region of interest, which means that this column is used for grouping bins. **Having duplicates in .bed leads to anomalies in final high-risk probabilities**.

 **Note 2:** GC% correct depends on the number of regions of interest.
-E.g if only, for example chromosome 2 is in the analysis, it can affect the risk scoring compared to the having all chromosomes in the analysis.
+E.g. if only, for example, chromosome 2 is in the analysis, it can affect the risk scoring compared to having all chromosomes in the analysis.

 Example of the `.bed`: